 Chlorine is one of the many chemical substances in your pool, while there are many more which should be kept in mind.

 Even if the Chlorine in your pool has no harm, you might be harmed by the Algae in it.

 Pool experts say that Algae is a result of poor pH levels, and it is highly recommended to that pH and other chemical compounds in your pool be given the same prominence as Chlorine.

 Being a pool owner, the information load here might be getting on your nerves.
 Some may give up thinking it’s too complicated.

 These tasks might take a little more time out of your day, but it is highly recommended you NOT skip over the process of testing your pool water and fixing the imbalances.

-Benefits of a Carrying Case for the Kit
+Benefits of a Carry Case for Pool Test Kits

 It is often said that a habit is formed when you are reminded of that constantly until a certain period of time!

 Well, owning a good quality carrying case is absolutely up to your personal choice, but if you shoot that question to us, we would suggest you to consider buying the carrying case as well.